patrodriguez108/bernies-bistro-practice/README.md

 ```
 *Figure 3*.
 Displaying a specific recipe.

 *Note:*  Your top priority is to create a functioning recipe system.
-There are a couple of tests the spec files which should be completed.
+There are a couple of tests in the spec files which should be completed.
 You're welcome to write more tests if you desire, but you are *not required* to do so.
 You have a limited amount of time; be mindful of how you spend it.
 Tests alone cannot demonstrate your learning from the last two weeks.
 Focus on implementation.

 ### Release 2:  Recipes in Alphabetical Order (Optional)